 Item 5.
 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities.

-Our common stock is traded on the NASDAQ Global Select Market (NASDAQ/GS) under the symbol HIBB.
-The following table sets forth, for the periods indicated, the high and low sales prices of shares of our Common Stock as reported by NASDAQ.
+Our common stock is traded on the NASDAQ Global Select Market under the symbol HIBB.
+As of April 2, 2019, we had 11 stockholders of record.